jonathan-david-martin/thump_thump/README.md

 # thump_thump
-# a game created for the ludum dare 46 game jam
+# a game created in 72 hours for the ludum dare 46 game jam
 # uses p5.js
 keep all ♡’s full (｡♥‿♥｡) https://thumpthump.herokuapp.com/